jaredhendrickson13/pfsense-api/README.md

 Don't see your version listed?
 Check the releases page.
 Older versions of this package may support older versions of pfSense.

+> [!WARNING]
-**Note:** This package may work on other architectures such as arm64 and aarch64, but compatibility is untested and not guaranteed.
+> This package may work on other architectures such as arm64 and aarch64, but compatibility is untested and not guaranteed.

 ## Installation